Mominahabibi19/Lab1Reports/Lab1Report.md

-## ls with a path to a file as an argument
+## ls command with a path to a file as an argument
 ![Image](lswfile.png)

 * The working directory was /lecture1 when the cd command with a path to a file as an argument was run.